JobService/worker-batch/worker-batch-archetype/documentation/WorkerArchetypeUsage.md

 <pre>"Archetype is a Maven project templating toolkit.
 An archetype is defined as an original pattern or model from which all other things of the same kind are made."</pre>

-### Maven Archetype for Batch Worker projects

-You can create the foundations of a new Batch Worker project by using the `worker-batch-archetype` project.
+You can create the foundations of a new Batch Worker project with the use of the `worker-batch-archetype` project.

 The generation of a new project from the Batch Worker Archetype will contain some basic functionality.

-It takes in a batch definition in the form of a JSON array and splits that into sub batches and then individual strings to use in creating Document Worker Tasks.
+It takes in a batch definition in the form of a JSON array and splits that into sub batches which are then split into individual strings.
+A task message is created for each string and the string is used as the content that the downstream worker uses.

 ### Creating a new Batch Worker from Batch Worker Archetype